MUDAL/Tamper-Proof-Smart-Lock/README.md

 ## Software architecture
 ![Layered architecture](https://user-images.githubusercontent.com/46250887/224175922-1c03e6f9-ef71-46db-a4cd-f25f12cb3bbb.png)

-The software for the Tamper-Proof Smart Lock was designed using a layered architecture consisting of:
+The software for the Smart Lock was designed using a layered architecture consisting of:

 1. ``Device drivers`` (using CMSIS): UART, I2C, GPIO, DMA, SysTick, Timer, RCC.
 2. ``Libraries``: These abstract the device drivers and provide an interface (function calls) for the main application